gunbux/fh-chun/slides.md

 # Why?

 * Software exists to work for you.
 If you're going to spend the next 4 years married to your computer, you might get a lot be spending some time caring about making it work for you.
+  * Open-source software tend to provide much better community support and are more extensible.

 ---
 layout: center